redwandipto/blog/_posts/2017-12-07-Decision-Tree-Learning.md

 \end{aligned}
 $$

 Doesn't make any sense ?
-Okay Let's have a look on the below picture.
+Okay Let's have a look on this picture.

 ![Entropy](https://raw.githubusercontent.com/redwandipto/Images/master/PostImage/entropy.png)